tomaszeman/Xunit.Extensions.Ordering/README.md

 }
 ```

-2. Set *"Copy to output directory"* for this file in visual studio to *"Copy if newer"*
+2. Set *"Copy to output directory"* for this file to *"Copy if newer"*
-3. In the *Output* Visual Studio window choose *"Tests"* option in the *"Show output from"* dropdown or just run *dotnet test* from *Package Manager Console*
+3. In the *Output* window choose *"Tests"* option in the *"Show output from"* dropdown or just run *dotnet test* from *Package Manager Console*
-4. You will see warnings like
+4. You'll start getting warnings like

 ```text
 Missing test collection order sequence from '4' to '39'.